yguitton/training-material/topics/genome-annotation/tutorials/braker3/tutorial.md

 In this tutorial we will use a software tool called Braker3 to annotate the genome sequence of a small eukaryote: [*Mucor mucedo*](https://en.wikipedia.org/wiki/Mucor_mucedo) (a fungal plant pathogen).

-[Braker3](https://github.com/Gaius-Augustus/BRAKER) is a automated bioinformatics tool that uses RNA-seq and protein data to annotate genomes.
+[Braker3](https://github.com/Gaius-Augustus/BRAKER) is an automated bioinformatics tool that uses RNA-seq and protein data to annotate genomes.
 It integrates GeneMark-ETP and AUGUSTUS software to predict genes with a high degree of precision.
 By combining the results of these two tools, Braker3 generates a final file containing gene annotations with strong extrinsic support (i.e. based on external experimental data).

 Braker3 facilitates genome annotation by leveraging transcriptomic and protein data to produce more reliable and robust gene predictions.

 In this tutorial, you will learn how to perform structural annotation of the genome and assess its quality.
-To simplify learning and reduce analysis time, we will use a lightweight dataset, which may result in a less complete annotation than in the context of analysis under real conditions.
+To simplify learning and reduce analysis time, we will use a lightweight dataset, which may result in a less complete annotation than in the context of an analysis under real conditions.

 > <agenda-title></agenda-title>
 >